 Neil Robertson: I’m a recovering addict, video games seriously damaged my snooker

-Neil Robertson opens up to Desmond Kane about his addiction to computer games and its effect on his form and personal life.
+In April 2017 Neil Robertson opened up to Eurosport's Desmond Kane about his addiction to computer games and its effect on his form and personal life.

 He is already part of snooker’s league of legends, but Neil Robertson has revealed how the computer game of the same name threatened to burn his career after it became more important to him than his sport.

 Australia’s greatest player - world champion in 2010 - has admitted he has been forced to go cold turkey after becoming addicted to online computer games including League of Legends and World of Warcraft.

 Robertson, 35, became only the third non-British winner of the World Championship after Cliff Thorburn (1980) and Ken Doherty (1997) at the Crucible Theatre seven years ago.

 He has made good on his burgeoning talent as one of the game’s greatest attacking threats by lifting the Masters title in 2012, and the UK Championship in 2013 and 2015.

 Yet the Melburnian – who faces Noppon Saengkham of Thailand over the best-of-19 frames in the first round on Wednesday and Thursday – admits his form has deserted him in recent times due to his obsession away from the green baize.

 “I’ve had really good application in my practice after dragging myself away from playing too many video games,” Robertson told Eurosport.

 "I’m two months sober if you like from playing them.
 My friend said to me: ‘you don’t get to choose the crack you are addicted to’.
 And the multi-play online ones I can’t touch because I just get too hooked on them. "